lasseignelab/230323_JW_DiseaseNetworks/README.md

 [![License](https://img.shields.io/badge/LICENSE-MIT_License-yellow)](https://github.com/lasseignelab/230323_JW_DiseaseNetworks/blob/main/LICENSE)

-This repository is licensed under the MIT License, see LICENSE documentation within this repository for more details.
+This repository is licensed under the MIT License; see LICENSE documentation within this repository for more details.